RazTurgeman97/depth-estimation-and-evaluation-project/README.md

 Default Runtime: nvidia
 ```

-### If the get an ERROR: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+### If you get an ERROR: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?

 Start Docker Service.